onecompiler/cheatsheets/visual-basic-net.md

 ## Functions

-Functions return a value when they are called.
+Functions consists of a set of statements which perform a sepcific functionality and they return a value when they are called.

 ```vb
 [accessModifiers] Function functionName [(parameterList)] As returnType